lizmat/articles/a-path-to-paths.md

 ```

 ## Conclusion
 It is always important to really understand the question, and to ask further if you don't understand the question.
-And make sure that the question askers not understand your reply.
+And make sure that the question askers understand your reply.
 And keep repeating that until you and the question asker are on the same page.

 In this case, pointing these two Raku developers to the `paths` module, made their project suddenly (almost) a piece of cake.

-And for me, it was a fine reason to highlight these cool modules in the [Raku ecosystem](https://raku.land)!
+And for me, it was a fine reason to highlight these cool modules in the [Raku ecosystem](https://raku.land).